ZoranJeremic/f.Sentence/README.md

 ## Vision

 In a world flooded with bloated software and forgotten design,
-Sentence is a return to clarity —
+f.Sentence is a return to clarity —
 a tool that respects your thoughts, your time, and your creativity.

 ## Development roadmap